Paba1/SQL-Pandas/README.md

   ## 📂 Project Structure

-- `Bird_MigrtionsSQL_PD.ipynb`: Main notebook with code, SQL queries, and visualizations.
+- `Bird_MigrationsSQL_PD.ipynb`: Main notebook with code, SQL queries, and visualizations.
 - `README.md` – Project summary and explanation (this file)
 - `bird_migration_data.csv`: Dataset used for the analysis.